 You’ve worked hard all your life, so you deserve to enjoy yourself once retirement comes around.
-However, there are some common mistakes retirees make when it comes to their finances, here’s what to avoid . . .
+However, there are some surprising ways retirees waste their savings.
+Here’s what to avoid.

 Not taking control of your super

-You should be aware of all your options when it comes to your super, you can typically take it as a lump sum, an allocated pension or an annuity.
+You should be aware of all your options when it comes to your super.
+You can typically take it as a lump sum, an allocated pension or an annuity – or a combination of those options.
 It may be best to speak to a financial adviser to find out what’s right for you.

 Not knowing your entitlements

 Don’t make the mistake of not knowing what payments you’re eligible for in retirement.
 They may include government benefits, such as the Age Pension, carer’s allowance or disability support through to concessions on health and travel.

 Scammers can micro-target individuals and have sophisticated systems ready to drain the bank accounts of unsuspecting retirees.
 In 2021, Australians made more than 286,600 reports to Scamwatch and reported losses of around $324 million.
 By the end of August 2022, Australians had lost even more with reported losses of over $381 million.